Shopify SEO: 12-Step Guide for Beginners

 A visualization of topic cluster strategy for "hiking boots"

-Luckily, you can get your pillar and cluster page topics in a single click.
-With the Semrush’s Keyword Strategy Builder.
+Luckily, you can get your pillar and cluster page topics in a single click with Semrush’s Keyword Strategy Builder.

 Go to the tool, enter one of your keywords, and click "Create list."